ezbot-ai/docs/docs/introduction/02-benefits.md

 ## Get Started Quickly and Easily

 ezbot works with any website, app, and framework, so users can get started quickly.
-Signing up and installing ezbot is simple, so users can start using ezbot the day they sign up.
+[Signing up](https://app.ezbot.ai/sign-up) and installing ezbot is simple, so you can start using ezbot the day you sign up.
+Every ezbot subscription comes with a month one free trial so you can try out ezbot risk-free.

 ### Two Ways to Use ezbot

-ezbot comes in two forms:
+You can use ezbot in two ways:

 - **Visual Editor**: Designed to empower _non-technical_ users to create and run experiments on websites without writing code.
-- **REST API**: For developers who want to use ezbot's powerful optimization engine directly, anywhere in their stack.
+- **JS SDK and/or REST API**: For developers who want to use ezbot's powerful optimization engine directly, anywhere in their stack.

-Both forms are powered by the same platform.
+**Both implementations are powered by the same platform and can be used together.** For example, it may be faster and easier to use our Visual Editor to run a quick messaging test, rather than involving an engineer to implement a new variable in your code.
 To use our Visual Editor, you'll need to install the JavaScript Snippet or browser SDK.
 For more details, check out the next [section on getting started.](/getting-started)

 ## No More Guessing